octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 authors: Thomas Zoughebi
 ---

-In this chapter, we will go a little bit deeper into details of the main components of the Bitcoin protocol.
-The developers, who are the builders part of the community.
-The P2P network with the distributed ledger and the miners who validate it.
-A few Economy basics on which Bitcoin was created.
-And finally, the consensus and the Proof-of-Work, crux of the system.
+In this chapter, we will dig deeper into the main properties of the Bitcoin protocol, its developers, its P2P network and few basics of the economy it has created.

-## Open-Source developers
+## Open-Source
-An important part of the community is made from all the developers who write the code of the protocol.
-Everyone can verify the code, correct it, and make proposals.
-This openness is essential in a public blockchain to ensure trust.
-It is common to hear this famous phrase in the Bitcoin community: "*Don't trust, verify!*".
+Most, if not all, public blockchain developments are made open-source.
+Anyone can verify the code, correct it, and make proposals.
+This openness is essential in a environment that is essentially trustless.
+It is common to hear community members say: "*Don't trust, verify!*".

-The code written defines the validation rules of all the transactions and their scripts.
-This code is also used to create the software that runs a node of the network, and how data are recorded, or explored.
+The most hardcore blockchain developers also go by the catch phrase "*Code is law*", meaning that the code defines the validation rules of all the transactions and their interactions.
+This code is also used to create the software that runs on the network, and how data is recorded, explored and so on.

-"*Code is law*"

-There are different implementations, on different operating systems and devices.
-The code can be written in almost any programming language (e.g. _C++, Python, Java, Go, Scala_...).
+There are different implementations of the Bitcoin protocol, on different operating systems and devices.
+There are implementations in almost every programming language (e.g. _C++, Python, Java, Go, Scala_...).

-The original implementation from Satoshi Nakamoto in C++ is [_Bitcoin Core_](https://bitcoincore.org/).
-Most of the nodes of the network use this software today.
+The original implementation from _Satoshi Nakamoto_ is in C++ and is called [_Bitcoin Core_](https://bitcoincore.org/).
+Most of the nodes of the network use this version.

-The openness of the code, the permissionless access to the network, the free software, all allow freedom and trust.
-Although, this induces a responsibility transfer to the user, encouraged to verify what he uses.
+The openness of the code, the permissionless access to the network, the free software, all bring intoxicating freedom and appeal to community.
+Note however that this induces a transfer of responsibility to the user.
+Not all developers in the community are driven by the best intentions and many blockchain application are pure scams.
+To prevent this we encourage users to always check the sources of the apps and blockchain they use.

 ## Peer-to-Peer network and shared ledger
-One could think that all the power and influence is in the hand of the developers, but the rules they code still have to be accepted and used.
-The P2P network of Bitcoin has a mesh design spread over the planet (or space[[1]](/blockchain-basics/main-properties#references)).
-The more nodes enforce the rules, the more the protocol is distributed and secured.
+Developers have a lot of power but the rules they code still have to be accepted and used.
+The P2P network of most blockchains has a mesh design spread all over the planet (and space[[1]](/blockchain-basics/main-properties#references)).
+The more nodes enforcing the rules, the more the protocol is distributed and secured.

-There are different types of nodes, but for the sake of simplicity, let's only quickly describe two categories: Full nodes and Lightweight nodes.
+There are different types of nodes, but for the sake of simplicity, let's only quickly describe two categories: _Full nodes_ and _Lightweight nodes_.

-- Full nodes enforce the rules no matter what happens and validate transactions.
-They _usually_[[2]](/blockchain-basics/main-properties#references) also record all transactions in a distributed ledger.
+- _Full nodes_ enforce the rules no matter what happens and validate transactions.
+They _usually_ [[2]](/blockchain-basics/main-properties#references) also record all transactions in a distributed ledger.
 This ledger is shared by all the full nodes of the network.

-- Lightweight nodes are used for devices with limited space capacity, limited calculating speed, or limited connectivity.
-They usually refer to little devices like smartphones.
-They don't record the ledger and ask full nodes.
+- _Lightweight nodes_ are used for devices with limited space capacity, calculating speed, or connectivity (e.g. smartphones, tablets, IoT, etc.).
+They don't record transactions in the ledger and ask full nodes for info when needed.

 From now on, "node" refers to a full node.

 ### Chained Data-structure
-The ledger's structure must be very special because of the following constraints:
+The ledger's structure has to be very special to meet the following constraints:

-- The ledger is distributed across Earth, and everyone should be able to agree on its state around the same time
+- The ledger is distributed over the planet, and everyone should be able to agree on its state at the same time (minus lag)

 - Transactions are grouped inside packages named "**blocks**" to ease management.
-Most of the time, blocks shouldn't be too little (e.g. zero or one transaction only), or too big
+Blocks shouldn't be too small (//TODO: why?), nor too big (//TODO: why?)

 - The history must not be modified (immutability) so the difficulty to attack the network and modify the ledger must increase over time (as computers become more powerful)

 - Verifying the history, or picking a specific information inside the ledger has to be fast (e.g. check a balance)

-- The part of the community securing the blocks must be rewarded; enough and not too much (more details in "_Introduction to Mining_" below)
+- The part of the community validating the blocks (i.e. the miners) must be rewarded in a fair way

 The data-structure which permits all of the above is a chain of blocks aka "blockchain".

 Valid transactions are grouped and enclosed inside a block.
-Every 10 minutes on Bitcoin, each block can be verified by the maximum of available nodes across Earth.
-The number of transactions inside a block is only limited by its space available (in bytes).
-Same time, the more transactions in a block, the more rewarding it is for the blocks validators (see below "_Introduction to Mining_").
+Every 10 minutes on Bitcoin, a new block must be mined.
+The number of transactions inside a block is only limited by its available space (e.g. 1 MB for Bitcoin, 32 MB for _Bitcoin Cash_).
+However, the more transactions in a block (and thus transaction fees), the more rewarding it is for the blocks validators.

 Each new block is linked to the previous one: they are chained.
 The more blocks there are, the more difficult it is to modify anything in the ledger.
 They are cryptographically chained.
-That means, that if you want to cheat (basically double-spending), you would need to modify everything until the Genesis Block.
+That means, that if you want to cheat (e.g. make a double-spend or spend money you don't have), you would need to modify everything until the first block ever created (called the _Genesis Block_).
 This is like *Matryoshka dolls* with an enormous number of dolls.
-This is achieved through [Cipher Block Chaining (CBC)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)), where instead of a "XOR" function, the "SHA256" function is used.
+This is achieved through [Cipher Block Chaining (CBC)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)), where instead of a _XOR_ function, the _SHA256_ function is used.
 Twice:

 ![Chain of blocks](../../static/img/blockchain-basics/blocks-chain.svg "Chain of blocks")

-SHA256 is a special type of [one-way function](https://en.wikipedia.org/wiki/One-way_function) called [hash function](https://en.wikipedia.org/wiki/Hash_function).
-The same function is also used (twice) for mining.
+More on that in the [next chapter on Proof-of-Work](/blockchain-basics/proof-of-work).

 ### Introduction to Mining
-The blocks validators are called the "**miners**" (see below "_Consensus: Nakamoto and the Proof-of-Work’s account units issuance_" for more about this word).

-They put _valid_ transactions inside a block, and then try to _validate that block_.
-When the block _is found valid_, they get two types of rewards:
+The blocks validators are called the **miners**.
+They put valid transactions inside a block, and then try to validate that block.
+When the block is found valid, they get two types of rewards:
 - Fees in bitcoins from each transaction, that each **sender** chose
-- **Pre-determined** quantity of bitcoins for the valid block found
+- **Pre-determined** quantity of bitcoins for the valid block found (called the coinbase)

 The fees are simply **the sum of the transactions values** ($S_v$) minus **the sum of the amounts really sent** ($S_a$).

-For "T" transactions in a block, let "v" a transaction's value, and "a" the amount really sent:
+For $T$ transactions in a block, let $v$ be a transaction value, and $a$ be the amount really sent:
 $$
 \text{Fees} = \sum_{i=1}^{T} v_i - \sum_{i=1}^{T} a_i
 $$